-There is nothing more rewarding than growing your own cannabis.
-After months of hard work and patience cultivating your seedling into big smelly buds, you finally get to harvest your plant(s) to consume them.
+It might be rewarding to grow your own cannabis.
+After months of hard work and patience cultivating your seedling into big smelly buds, growers finally get to harvest their plant(s) to consume them.
 But what are the best ways to consume your freshly harvested weed?

-Growing cannabis is extremely rewarding.
+Growing cannabis can be extremely rewarding.
 As most growers will tell you, cultivating your own weed to consume can even be therapeutic in a sense.
-However you experience the cultivation-period though, there is one moment all growers look forward too.
+However growers experience the cultivation-period though, there is one moment all growers look forward too.
 After all, growing weed is all about the end result.
 Harvesting big smelly cannabis buds covered in cannabinoid-packed trichomes.

 After finally chopping down your plants, it is advised to dry and properly cure your cannabis flowers.
 This process is essential to preserve the weed’s intense aroma and taste – and will definitely increase the effects when you consume it.
 Given time, the deliciously smelling buds will soon be perfectly ready to be consumed.
 In one of the five most popular ways of consuming cannabis, for example:

 Obviously, the best known way of consuming your homegrown herb is to smoke it.
 To do so, simply grind up your flower with a good grinder, roll yourself a filter tip and start rolling up your cannabis in Amsterdam’s best rolling papers.
 Although the majority of European cannabis users like to mix tobacco in their weed, we advise you not to.
 Smoking pure cannabis is better for your lungs and heart in comparison to smoking weed mixed with tobacco, as British researchers have shown.